Ellerbach/lora_gateway/mac_readme.md

 docker-machine start default
 ```

-- Then make sure this default environement will be launch when the docker command is called:
+- Then make sure this default environment will be launch when the docker command is called:

 ```bash
 eval "$(docker-machine env default)"